 Rule 1605.

-Speed limits in marine terminals shall be observed as posted.
-Stop signs shall be posted at all gates.
-Stop or yield signs shall be posted at all intersections where visibility is limited.
-Except as directed by supervision, drivers shall not cut across traffic lanes or through container storage areas.
-A diagram of the traffic routes, parking areas, and a list of traffic rules shall be provided in English and other languages, where needed, to all drivers operating in the marine terminal.
+- (a) Speed limits shall be posted, observed, and strictly enforced. - (b) Stop signs shall be posted at all gates.
+Stop or yield signs shall be posted at all intersections where visibility is limited. - (c) Drivers shall not cut across traffic lanes or through container storage areas or park vehicles and equipment across railroad/crane tracks, except as directed by supervision. - (d) A diagram of the traffic routes, parking areas, and a list of traffic rules shall be provided to all drivers operating in the marine terminal.
 All marine terminal traffic rules and regulations shall be obeyed by all drivers.
 The terminal operator shall take measures to control traffic, including discipline of any driver who creates a safety hazard.